MolBIFFM/diana/README.md

 ---

-CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of individual communities can be assessed.
+CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of separate communities can be assessed.
 The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.